Github immutable tags are insane

 https://github.com/4ster-light/sentinel/rules?ref=refs%2Ftags%2Fv0.2.1

 The error message points to a "rules" page.
-Naturally, the first instinct is to go check the rules.
+Naturally, the first instinct is to go check these rules.
 The rules page shows literally nothing.
 No rulesets.
 No branch protection rules.
 No tag protection rules.
 Just an empty page mocking you with a "New ruleset" button.

 Same error.
 Same wall.
-Laughing at you.
+Feels like it is laughing at you.

 The error message is actively lying by pointing to rules that do not exist and a rules page that shows nothing.
 It is a dead end dressed up as a diagnostic tool.